microshare/microshare.github.io/docs/0.1/getting-started/pipeline-workflow.md

 Perform like the API call.
 //TODO link to the API lib
 //TODO code snippet of the advanced read
-//Same recType as triggering the robo, returning an array of results
+//Same recType as triggering the Robot, returning an array of results

 Same error handling ?